Gibberlings3/modhub/README.md

  * macOS package name should start with "osx-"
  * linux package name should start with "lin-"

-For an real life example, check [latest release](https://github.com/Gibberlings3/Tweaks-Anthology/releases/latest) of Tweaks Anthology.
+For an real life example, check the [release](https://github.com/Gibberlings3/Tweaks-Anthology/releases/latest) of Tweaks Anthology.

 # For developers
 If you want to deploy this somewhere, you'll have to get a Github token and insert it into the $auth variable.